T-Keyyy/mean-stack-aws-deployment/README.md

 **For Production:**
 - Use HTTPS with SSL certificate (Let's Encrypt)
-- Restrict SSH to your IP only
+- Restrict SSH to my IP only
 - Use environment variables for secrets
 - Enable AWS CloudWatch for monitoring
 - Regular security updates: `sudo apt update && sudo apt upgrade`